 P35L9

 The BlockAck Bitmap Subfield Length is an integer in the range 0 – 4 that indicates the number of octets of the BlockAck bitmap in the BA Information field.
-The bitmap length is equal to 2(3+ BlockAck Bitmap Subfield Length). .
+The bitmap length is equal to 2(3+ BlockAck Bitmap Subfield Length). as negotiated during the Block Ack establishment (10.24) of the TID indicated in the TID subfield of the Per-TID Info subfield.

 9.4.2.250.6 MAC Capability field